yiisoft/yii2/docs/guide/console-fixture.md

 // apply fixtures, but search them in different namespace.
 By default namespace is: tests\unit\fixtures. yii fixtures User --namespace='alias\my\custom\namespace'

+// apply global fixture `some\name\space\CustomFixture` before other fixtures will be loaded.
+// By default this option is set to `InitDbFixture` to disable/enable integrity checks.
+You can specify several
+// global fixtures separated by comma. yii fixtures User --globalFixtures='some\name\space\Custom'
 ```

 Unloading fixtures